FAQ for the book on CyberlawFrequently asked questions (FAQ) for the book Cyberlaw: Law for Digital Spaces and Information Systems by John Bandler

 Not really, because each chapter covers a discrete topic, and no chapter is very long.
 You can pick the chapters you want to read (or use for your course) or just read through them all because they are breezy.
 You may be surprised how quickly the chapters go.
 Also, I numbered the "back matter" (material at the end of the book) because I like it that way and most publishers don't do that.

-Many academic course books are 14 chapters -- one chapter per week of a semester -- but that can be an artificial way to organize a topic, and that means some of those chapters can be very long and covering topics together that might not go well together.
+Many academic course books are 14 chapters -- one chapter per week of a semester -- but that is often an artificial way to organize a topic, and that means some of those chapters can be very long and covering topics together that might not go well together.

 1.10 This book has over 500 footnotes plus other references!
 Isn't that too many?